martymcmodding/guides.martysmods.com/docs/shaders/immersepro/05rtgi.md

 ### Setting up Z-Thickness
 The first step in configuring RTGI is setting a parameter called Z-Thickness.
 RTGI can only see the surfaces of objects that are currently facing the camera.
 To create a seamless effect, it must effectively estimate how far objects extend on the side not visible to the camera.
 Z-Thickness adjusts this bias.
 By default, Z-Thickness is set to `0.250`.
 However, depending on the game and the relative thickness of objects in its world, this setting might be too high or too low.

-A straightforward way to adjust Z-Thickness is by using RTGI’s "Diffuse RTGI" debug view.
+A straightforward way to adjust Z-Thickness is by using RTGI's "Diffuse RTGI" debug view.
 This view provides an unfiltered look at the lighting, shadows, and ambient occlusion applied to the game world.

 With the "Diffuse RTGI" debug view enabled, adjust the Z-Thickness parameter by dragging it left or right, and carefully observe the changes in shadows and ambient occlusion.
-Keep in mind that it’s easy to overshoot the optimal value: a setting that is too high can cause over-occlusion or haloing, while one that is too low may leave some areas insufficiently occluded.
+Keep in mind that it's easy to overshoot the optimal value: a setting that is too high can cause over-occlusion or haloing, while one that is too low may leave some areas insufficiently occluded.

 <ReactPlayer
   url="https://assets.martysmods.com/shaders/rtgi/RTGIZThickness.webm"